Am I eligible to run for Mayor or Councillor?

 No. Submitting a Notice of Intent is just one step in the process and does not mean you are officially nominated or will appear on the ballot.

 The Notice of Intent allows you to be added to the "Register of Candidates", enabling you to accept campaign contributions and incur expenses.
-To officially become a nominated candidate and appear on the ballot, you must complete the Nomination Package during the Nomination Period (January 2 to September 22, 2025).
-If you have already submitted a Notice of Intent, some information will be pre-filled in the Nomination Package, allowing you to skip pages 4–5.
+To officially become a nominated candidate and appear on the ballot, you must complete the Nomination Package during the Nomination Period (January 1, 2029 to September 17, 2029).

 Can I withdraw my candidacy after submitting my Nomination Package?